mmmmosca/LanguageNameHere/README.md

 ## Program Structure
 ```
--- Every program must have a main section
+-- Every program must have a main and data section
 sect data
     # Your variables here
     ;